rilldata/rill/docs/docs/install/binary.md

 ```

 ## Safely open Rill on your Mac
-If you see a warning when opening the rill-macos-arm64 binary you need to change the permissions to make it executable and remove it from Apple Developer identification quarantine.
+If you see a warning when opening the rill macos-arm64 binary you need to change the permissions to make it executable and remove it from Apple Developer identification quarantine.
 ```
+cd downloads
-chmod a+x rill-macos-arm64
+chmod a+x rill
-xattr -d com.apple.quarantine ./rill-macos-arm64
+xattr -d com.apple.quarantine ./rill
 ```

 ## Safely open Rill on Windows 10
 If you see a warning "SmartScreen protected an unrecognized app from starting", [you can fix by by following these instructions here](https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10#open).
 In summary: